Custom Outdoor Kitchen Design

 Are you dreaming of building your very own outdoor kitchen?

-No matter what size of outdoor kitchen you’re envisioning, you’ll need a well-thought out design in order to make sure your kitchen is useable, comfortable, and affordable.
+Or maybe you’re just ready to up your grilling game and are just starting to think through what a custom outdoor kitchen can offer you.
+Regardless of which group you fall into and no matter what size outdoor kitchen you’re envisioning, you’ll need a well-thought out design in order to make sure your kitchen is useable, comfortable, and affordable.

 At Unlimited Outdoor Kitchens, we’ve been designing and creating backyard kitchens in the San Jose area since 2000.
 We’ve seen our share of kitchens of all shapes and sizes, for every budget level and yard layout.